thatsjustjohn/Final-Project-Data-Science/README.md

 ## Packages

 These packages will be required to run the the Jupyter Notebook.
-To install these you will need to SSH into the server and execute these commands
+To install these you will need to SSH into the server and use this command to install each package.

-pip install PyMySQL —user
+pip install [Package Name] —user

+### Package List
+PyMySql
-pip install pandas —user
+pandas